Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 - Auto Train

-- Long-distance overnight trains (because trips exceed seven hours)
+- Long-distance overnight trains (trips exceed seven hours)

 - Some state-supported routes